PierBusDev/GolangPierbook/readme.md

 Even doing this we are NOT CREATING any hierarchy, so we cannot use a "child-type" whenever in the code we expect a "parent-type".

-Also any methods defined for one type is not present also in the sub-defined one.
+Also any method defined for one type is not present also in the sub-defined one.

 ```go
 var i int = 300